aurelius-in/lynx-book/Lynx.md

 Lynx Software Technologies stands at the forefront of AI innovation, leveraging decades of expertise to deliver mission-critical solutions that redefine the industry standards.
 Founded in 1988 and headquartered in San Jose, California, Lynx has built a legacy of pioneering software for secure virtualization and real-time operating systems (RTOS).
 Their vision of a "software-defined anything" world empowers customers to innovate rapidly, facing emerging threats and challenges with confidence and efficiency.

 Lynx's mission is to improve the economics of developing, deploying, and maintaining high-assurance Mission Critical Edge platforms through modular software solutions based on open standards.
 This mission is underpinned by their commitment to transparency, continuous improvement, loyalty, trust, sustainable planning, and inclusiveness.
-Lynx’s dedication to these values ensures that they deliver unparalleled lifetime value at competitive costs while maintaining the highest standards of security and performance​ (Virtualization & RTOS Solutions)​​ (Virtualization & RTOS Solutions)​.
+Lynx’s dedication to these values ensures that they deliver unparalleled lifetime value at competitive costs while maintaining the highest standards of security and performance​【327†source】.

 ### Vision and Philosophy